For some time now Google has taken website (or, rather, page) load-times into account when ranking pages in their search results.

 - Optimise your images to reduce their ‘weight’ – here’s a great tool for that.

-- Activate Gzip to reduce the amount of data to be downloaded – here’s a simple process for doing that, along with the code you need.
+- Activate Gzip to reduce the amount of data to be downloaded – here’s an explanation and the code you need.

 - Review the plugins you’re using and ruthlessly remove any that aren’t bringing you a measurable benefit.
 Delete them as well as deactivating them.